101 Unhealthiest Habits on the Planet

 It's not just remembering to wash your hands that's important—it's key to wash them long enough to properly remove bacteria.
 A recent USDA study found that 97 percent of us — 97 percent! — don't wash our hands correctly.
 The most common mistake?
 Not washing them long enough.

-The Remedy Rx: Wash your hands with soap and water for 20 seconds, about long enough to sing "Happy Birthday" twice.
+The Rx: Wash your hands with soap and water for 20 seconds, about long enough to sing "Happy Birthday" twice.
 Dry them thoroughly.

 Do you have an aching back?
 Poor posture could be responsible.
 But there are easy things you can do to prevent the chronic aggravation.
 "Back pain, specifically low back pain, can be caused by poor posture and weak abdominal muscles," says Neel Anand, MD, professor of orthopedic surgery and director of spine trauma at Cedars-Sinai Spine Center in Los Angeles.
 "Those areas need to be targeted and strengthened to relieve the pain and prevent future flare-ups."

-The Remedy Rx: Anand recommends doing planks and ab crunches to strengthen your core.
+The Rx: Anand recommends doing planks and ab crunches to strengthen your core.
 At other times, "concentrate on sitting up straight and pulling your shoulders back and down when either sitting, standing, or walking," he says.
 This practice can be particularly helpful: "Sit up straight in a chair with your hands on your thighs and your shoulders down.
 Pull your shoulders back and squeeze the shoulder blades together and hold for 5 seconds.
 Repeat this three or four times daily to strengthen those back muscles used for perfect posture."

 You're Commuting on Public Transportation

 A recent study found that people who commute to work via bus or subway are six-and-a-half times more likely to contract "acute respiratory infections" (read: bad colds) than if people who walk or drive — just because those environments expose you to many more people and their germs.
+You can catch COVID-19 there, too.

 You're Using Antibacterial Hand Soap